libdragon

 Returns true if "t1" is before "t2".

 This is similar to t1 < t2, but it correctly handles timer overflows which are very frequent.
-Notice that the N64 counter overflows every ~91 seconds, so it's not possible to compare times that are more than ~45 seconds apart.
+Notice that the hardware counter overflows every ~91 seconds, so it's not possible to compare times that are more than ~45 seconds apart.

-◆ data_cache_hit_invalidate
+◆ phys_addr_t

 Enumeration Type Documentation